 Make time-out mandatory, four things that will come in handy: mandatory vacation, official shutdown, work-from-home, and events.

 Even a weekend can be an excellent way to destress, imagine what a week can do.
 Urge employees to use their holidays.
 Due to the fear of work piling up, they usually avoid taking leave.
 Moreover, plan activities that allow your employees to move around a little, leave their desks.
 A weekly social event during business hours is a good place to start.
 Reward them with a gratitude day.
-Remote working is an excellent way to give your employees a break while managing their work commitment (or at least it was pre-Covid).
+Remote working is an excellent way to give your employees a break from commuting, while managing their work commitment.
 Promote discussions among teams and managers that address the balance between work and life.

 Manage your Managers